jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

 > _"I think it's wrong that only one company makes the game Monopoly."_—Steven Wright

 If programming languages were comedians, Kotlin would be a Steven Wright.
-There aren't many comedians out there who can pack irony and comedic genius into a one-liner like Steven Wright does.
+When it comes to comedy, there aren't many comedians out there who can pack irony and comedic genius into a one-liner as Steven Wright does.
 When it comes to programming, there aren't many languages out there that can pack as much logic and expressiveness into a one-liner as Kotlin does.

-Brushing up on [Kotlin](https://kotlinlang.org) while doing [Advent of Code 2021](https://adventofcode.com/) has given me a great appreciation for Kotlin's ability to express the solution to a problem with so little code.
+Brushing up on [Kotlin](https://kotlinlang.org) while doing [Advent of Code 2021](https://adventofcode.com/) has given me a renewed appreciation for Kotlin's expressiveness.
 I've already mentioned the `windowed()` and `also()` functions in [the first post of this series](aoc-learnings.md).
-In this post, I'll show you how to easily create frequency maps with one line in Kotlin.
+In this post, I'll show you how a few more one-liners I've used to solve AoC problems.

+Let's start with creating frequency maps with a one-liner in Kotlin.

 ## Lesson #4 - Creating frequency maps with `groupingBy()` and `eachCount()`